-This dual degree is a 54-credit hour, non-thesis program consisting of a M.Ed. in Higher Education core curriculum of 21 hours and a M.Ed. in Kinesiology core curriculum of 21 hours with three credit hours of shared core curriculum and nine credit hours of elections.
+This dual degree is a 54-credit hour, non-thesis program consisting of a Master of Education in Higher Education core curriculum of 21 hours and a Master of Education in Kinesiology core curriculum of 21 hours with three credit hours of shared core curriculum and nine credit hours of electives.

 Studies in higher education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore the various aspects of post-secondary institutions.
 This exploration is conducted from a uniquely Christian perspective.
-Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level are well served by the M.Ed. in Higher Education degree.
+Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level are well served by the Master of Education in Higher Education degree.
 Students may choose from two different 36-hour, non-thesis degree tracks: the Administration Track or the Instructional Track.

-The purpose of the M.Ed. in Kinesiology is to equip candidates for Christian servant leadership in the multi-faceted areas of Kinesiology, equipping them with intercultural and leadership skills equal to integrating their Christian faith and witness as they make significant contributions to the human endeavor.
+The purpose of the Master of Education in Kinesiology is to equip candidates for Christian servant leadership in the multi-faceted areas of Kinesiology, equipping them with intercultural and leadership skills equal to integrating their Christian faith and witness as they make significant contributions to the human endeavor.
 This degree will prepare students to apply their studies to the design of wellness, fitness, and health promotion programs in various settings of professional interest: education, corporate, and commercial.